A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: The Closure of PP under Intersection and Truth-Table Reductions

-\begin{proof} We are given a polynomial time algorithm computing the input for the $PP$ oracle calls, a polynomial time predicate $g$ representing the truth-table and a PP oracle represented by the $\GapP$ function $f$.
-For a given input $x \in \{0,1\}^n$ let $x_1, x_2, \ldots, x_{t(n)}$ be the polynomially many inputs of at most polynomial size for the oracle calls.
-Then there exists a polynomial $p$ such that for any input $x \in \{0,1\}^n$ and any index $i \in \{1,2,\ldots,t(n)\}$ we have $|f(x_i)| \leq 2^{p(n)}$.
-Due to Newman's Theorem there exist for each $i \in \{1,2,\ldots,t(n)\}$ polynomials $q_i$ and $r_i$ of degree $4p(n)^2$ such that the value of $|f_i|$ is approximated by $r_i/q_i$ to within $2^{p(n)} 3e^{-2p(n)}< 3e^{-p(n)}$.
-As in the proof of Theorem~\ref{tinter}, we can use the function $r_i/q_i - f_i$ to flatten positive cases to (near) zero while expanding negative cases away from zero.
-Additionally, the truth-table predicate can be written as a polynomial in the results from the oracle calls.
-This follows from arithmetization properties of deterministic Turing machines \cite{babai1991arithmetization}, which were also used in the original proof of this theorem \cite{Fortnow19961}.
-Inserting the rational approximations into this polynomial results in a multivariate rational function.
-Due to the accuracy of the rational approximation it is clear that the sign of this function can be used to decide membership with respect to the truth-table reduction.
-Finally, using a similar technique as in the proof of Theorem~\ref{tinter}, all terms can be brought to the same denominator and a rather sloppy lower bound of $2^{-2t(n)p(n)}$ on the absolute values of the numerator and denominator allows us to apply Theorem \ref{theorem:RationalFunction}, which concludes the proof. \end{proof}
+\begin{proof} \mgg{(This proof is provided in a high-level language since the details are similar to those of previous proofs.)} We are given a polynomial time algorithm computing the input for the $\PP$ oracle calls, a polynomial time predicate $g$ representing the truth-table and a $\PP$ oracle represented by the $\GapP$ function $f$.
+For a given input $x \in \{0,1\}^n$, let $x_1, x_2, \ldots, x_{t(n)}$ be the polynomially many inputs of at most polynomial size for the oracle calls.
+Then there exists a polynomial $q$ such that for any input $x \in \{0,1\}^n$ and any index $i \in \{1,2,\ldots,t(n)\}$ we have $|f(x_i)| \leq 2^{q(n)}$.
+Due to Theorem~\ref{thm:newnewman}, there exist for each $i \in \{1,2,\ldots,t(n)\}$ \mgg{rational} polynomials $r'$ and $r''$ of degree polynomial in $n$ such that the value of $|f|$ is approximated by \mgg{$(r'\circ f)/(r''\circ f)$} to within $2^{-q(n)}$.
+As in the proof of Theorem~\ref{tinter}, we can use the function \mgg{$(r'\circ f)/(r''\circ f) - f$} to flatten positive cases to (near) zero while expanding negative cases away from zero.
+Additionally, the truth-table predicate $g$ can be written as a polynomial in the results from the oracle calls.
+This follows from arithmetization properties of deterministic Turing machines \cite{babai1991arithmetization} (which were also used in the original proof of this theorem \cite{Fortnow19961}).
+Inserting the rational approximations into this polynomial results in a multivariate rational function, \mgg{as done in Theorem~\ref{tinter}}.
+Due to the accuracy of the rational approximation, the sign of this function can be used to decide membership with respect to the truth-table reduction.
+Finally, using a similar technique as in the proof of Theorem~\ref{tinter}, all terms can be brought to the same denominator and a rather sloppy lower bound of $2^{-\Theta(t(n)q(n))}$ on the absolute values of the numerator and denominator allows us to apply Theorem \ref{theorem:RationalFunction}, which concludes the proof. \end{proof}